craggASAP/Axonal_Brake/README.md

 **Patch-Clamp**: Plot electrophysiology traces from patch-clamp experiments.

 **Maths_Model**: All original MATLAB code used for mathemical predictions of geometrically expected mean minimum distances between ChIs or SPNs and their nearest astrocyte.

+      *Models ChI Inhibition:* Defines time-varying inhibition levels in the DLS and NAcc, and incorporates a dynamic inhibition profile with initial strong inhibition and subsequent gradual decline.

+      *Simulates ChI and DA Firing Rates:* Defines baseline and phasic firing rates for ChI and DA neurons, and includes a simulated burst of ChI activity.

+      *Calculates Desensitization:* Models the desensitization of both DLS and NAcc to ChI inhibition over time.

+      *Determines Inhibition Efficiency:* Defines a function to map ChI firing rate to inhibition efficiency.

+      *Calculates ChI-Dependent Depression:* Calculates the level of depression in both DLS and NAcc based on ChI inhibition and desensitization.

+      *Calculates Effective Dopamine Firing:* Determines the effective dopamine firing rate in DLS and NAcc, accounting for inhibition and desensitization.

 **GRAB_imaging**: Measure fluorescence changes in GRAB sensor images.